 Clarence-River-Rafting New Zealand

 The Clarence River in New Zealand is placed in the South Island.
 Having a length of around 201 km, this enticing water body moves in several directions before finally emptying into the Pacific Ocean.
 In its lower course, the river flows in the south-eastern direction.
-Subsequently, the waterway moves towards the northeast, traveling down through a straight valley.
+Subsequently, the waterway moves towards the northeast, travelling down through a straight valley.

 The Clarence River meanders through the majestic Seaward Kaikoura Ranges before draining into the Pacific Ocean.
 For rafting enthusiasts all over the world, this long waterway has a lot in its offerings.
-However, the waves are best suited for the beginners, as the river is known for creating whitewaters of Class II and III.
+However, the waves are best suited for the beginners, as the river is known for creating whitewater of Class II and III.

 The rafting journey on the Clarence River initiates in the awesome Hammer Springs and the water body then slowly moves through the majestic Inland Kaikoura Ranges.
-Making its way along the mystifying ranges, the river gradually transforms into a water body with surly waves.
+Making its way along the mystifying ranges, the river gradually transforms into a water body with curly waves.
 The river also drifts through picturesque locales, offering the rafters to get a glance of the various beautiful creatures living by the riverside.